tekfyl/The500/README.md

 Count number of Binary strings without continuous ones
 Rod Cutting
 Minimum number of coins required to get desired change
+Total number if ways to get the denomination of coins

 ### Graph
 bfs